shundhammer/yqpkg/README.md

 - Streamlined keyboard shortcuts for most filter views and the tabs.

 - Lots of other small fixes everywhere.

-### Work in Progress

-- Repo operations like adding, removing, setting priority, enabling, disabling.
-You get the repo view, though, where you can view and select packages by repo.

 ## Limitations